yossadh/yossadh.github.io/_posts/2019-03-15-extract-pdb-sequence.md

 grep ^ATOM pdb_file | grep CA | cut -c 18-20'
 ```

 This incident also got me revising my script to be more defensive.
-I also put the three-letter to one-letter conversion with the residue numbers for the user to check.
+I also print out the three-letter to one-letter conversion with the residue numbers for the user to check.
 This way it is easy to see if there is any missing residue numbers or other anomalies.
 And I also add a few other cosmetic touches:
 ```bash
 #extract_sequence_from_pdb_file.sh
 declare -A aa_dict=(